 3Other critiques of the bellicist theory outlined by Grzymala-Busse (2020) argue that some institutions of the state had antecedents before the early modern period.
-For a comparative institutional analysis, see Stasavage (2014), which argues that the institutions of autonomous cities were better-suited to the pre-modern era.
+For a comparative institutional analysis, see Stasavage (2014), which argues that the institutions of autonomous cities were better-suited to the premodern era.
+See Cederman et al. (2023) for a counter-critique finding robust support for the claim that war was closely related to the expansion of European states in the early modern period.